replit/river/PROTOCOL.md

 - A close event listener is attached to the `Connection` to handle unexpected closures.
 This event listener should:
   - Close the underlying wire connection if still open.
   - Initiate the grace period for the associated `Session`'s destruction.
+    - If the connection for the same session is re-established, cancel the grace timer.
+    - After the grace period has elapsed, consider the session and connection dead.
+Close the connection, stop the grace timer, stop trying to heartbeat, and delete all state associated with the session.
   - Attempt to reconnect to the server.

 #### Server